Covered by this topic

 Within WebChart , you may have a chart tab named Audio Tool where you can import audiogram results manually or by device interface.
-Contact your MIE Implementer for set up.
-From the Audio Tool chart tab you can click Add Audiogram to add data results.
+If using the Audio Tool chart tab, click the Add Audiogram link to add Audiogram test results.

-Prior result data displays on the top portion of the Audio tool.
-If aren’t any prior audiogram results on file, this box will be empty.
+Prior test result data displays on the top portion of the Audio tool.
+If there aren’t any prior audiogram results on file, this box will be empty.

-Click the NEW button to manually add audio results or to Import data from an MIE approved integrated device.
-If you need to edit an existing study on file, click the EDIT button.
+Click the NEW button to manually add audio results.
+To edit an existing study on file, click on the prior study located on the top half of the tool, then click the EDIT button.

 For manual entry: